 Plastic is a huge problem, as you can currently read in many places.
 However, the real problem actually isn’t plastic, but the fact that we’re wasteful with it and that we throw it away without a thought.
 Plastic itself is pretty useful: it’s odorless, tasteless, available in soft and hard form, and very cheap.
 It’s even environmentally friendly – in many applications, plastic allows us to avoid using wood, paper or glass - precious natural resources.

-I am convinced that we will learn how to manage the plastic waste problem.
+Obermatt CEO Dr. Hermann J. Stern is convinced that we will learn how to manage the plastic waste problem.
 Not today, nor tomorrow, but the day after tomorrow.
 And that plastic will remain a useful material.
-That’s why I am looking for plastic producers today.
+That’s why he is looking for plastic producers today.

 Investing in stocks means investing in an uncertain future.
 Nobody knows what will happen.
-However, I believe that plastic will continue to develop and will soon be biodegradable.
+However, Dr. Stern believes that plastic will continue to develop and will soon be biodegradable.
 What do you think?